Rock & Roll and the Good News: Episode #13 – Decide and Commit (Part Two)

 Hosea made a decision to live a life as an example of God’s love and work to reunite his marriage commitment.
 He followed what was written in the book of Lamentations Chapter 3:22-23 that says “The steadfast love of the Lord never ceases.
 His mercies never come to an end, they are new every morning, great is your faithfulness.”

-Hosea could have chosen to walk way, but he made a decision to stick with the commitment to his marriage for “better or worse” and he was clearly experiencing “for worse” at this time.
+Hosea could have chosen to walk away, but he made a decision to stick with the commitment to his marriage for “better or worse” and he was clearly experiencing “for worse” at this time.

 The story of the prophet Hosea is a tough reminder that close relationships, especially marriage, are never “happily ever after.”
 We make choices every day that help build on our commitment or detract on our commitment.
 Sticking with a relationship or ending a relationship are all very personal and often difficult decisions between couples.
 Our place is not to judge but to provide love and support to those working through what is the most heart-breaking of all of life’s conflicts…struggling relationships in the home.